Leslie de Noronha: Reception

 Critic Peter Nazareth, who wrote a review of The Dew Drop Inn that was published in World Literature Today writes, "The Dew Drop Inn is a sequel to The Mango and the Tamarind Tree, published in 1970 though completed a decade earlier.
 The protagonist of Leslie de Noronha's first novel, a journalist living in England and reporting on events such as the assassination of Mrs. Gandhi, the Bhopal tragedy, and AIDS in India, reappears in "The Book of Raoul Albuquerque," which summarizes what happened earlier, including the breakup of the love of Raoul and Estelle, born in Nairobi."
-The Dew Drop Inn significantly covers the homosexuality as the theme of desire which appears in the book through a Character named Steven, who later commits suicide after he is drugged and raped by Edwin, Claude and Jake.
+The Dew Drop Inn significantly covers homosexuality as the theme of desire which appears in the book through a Character named Steven, who later commits suicide after he is drugged and raped by Edwin, Claude and Jake.

-Sandeep Bakshi describes the novel thus, "set in both independent India and Britain, it ("The Dew Drop Inn") intertwines the stories of a wide array of people, and functions, in a manner akin to Scott’s novels, as an archive of the end-of-the-Raj society."
+Sandeep Bakshi describes the novel thus: "[S]et in both independent India and Britain, it (The Dew Drop Inn) intertwines the stories of a wide array of people, and functions, in a manner akin to Scott’s novels, as an archive of the end-of-the-Raj society."

 The author was a doctor in England.
 He believes in the advice he once received there: that a trivial incident can change a life.
 This happens in the book too.
 Shantimarg is a fictitious montage of "all Himalayan hill stations".
 Medical colleges at Bombay and London get featured here too.
 This book in part is "to a great extent autobiographical, if highly dramatized".
 The Mango and the Tamarind Tree was Noronha's earlier novel.

 Another of his publications, Poems, was published by the Writers' Workshop in 1965.

 Agarwal and Sinha comment: "With a growing interest in Indian English literature, there has been a sudden spurt of fiction, many of them first novels during the nineteen seventies.
 Notable among those novelists are — BK Karanjia, Leslie de Noronha, Timeri Murari, ...".